harriskwong1208/harriskwong1208/README.md

 <h3>
 Hi, I'm Harris Kwong, a recent graduate from Temple University with a BS in Computer Science.
-My most recent role was as a Software Engineering Intern at Serenex LLC.
-Currently, I am actively seeking an entry-level position as a software engineer or data analyst.
-I am enthusiastic about learning new skills and expanding my knowledge in these fields.
+Myy Current role is Trade Settlement Operations Ananlyst at SEI Investments.
+Currently, I am actively seeking for data analyst role that ultizies python/Pandas/SQL skills further my technical skills and explore more into the analysis career field.
 I am always seeking to learn something new and enjoy building personal projects to showcase my dedication and drive to refine my skills.
 In this profile, you will find a compilation of my academic and personal projects.
 </h3>

 <h2>👨‍💻 Technical Projects:</h2>